k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 The TDM Logical Unit must be deployed to the Fabric project.
 It has the following tasks:

 - Saves information about executed TDM tasks.
 The TDM GUI provides execution statistics and reports based on the data in the TDM LU.
 The LUI of the TDM LU is a unique task_Execution_id generated by the TDM GUI for each executed task.
-- [Task execution jobs](/articles/TDM/tdm_architecture/03_task_execution_processes.md) are defined and run under the TDM LU.
+- [Task execution jobs](/articles/TDM/tdm_architecture/03_task_execution_processes.md) are included in the TDM LU.
 - The TDM cleanup job that cleans the TDM DB is defined under the TDM LU.
+- **TDM 7.6 includes the TDM GUI code in the TDM LU**: the TDM GUI code is kept under the web sub folder in the TDM LU.
+Note that the web directory can only be viewed using the Fabric web studio.
+If you use the desktop, you can right-click the TDM LU > Open Folder and view the web folder in the windows File Explorer.
+- TDM 7.6 includes the TDM DB upgrade scripts and flow.

-### Set a TTL (Time to Leave) on the TDM LUIs
+### Set a TTL (Time To Leave) on the TDM LUIs

-TDM 7.4 enables setting a TTL (time to leave) on the TDM LUIs.
+TDM enables setting a TTL (Time To Leave) on the TDM LUIs.
 The default TTL period is 10 days.
 The TDM LUI's TTL depends on the following **shared Globals** (imported from the TDM Library):

-- **TDM_LU_RETENTION_PERIOD_TYPE**: by default, it is populated by 'Days'.
-This Global can have one of the following values: Minutes, Hours, Days, Weeks, or Years.
+- **TDM_LU_RETENTION_PERIOD_TYPE** - by default, it is populated by 'Days'.
+This Global can have one of the following values: Minutes, Hours, Days, Weeks or Years.
-- **TDM_LU_RETENTION_PERIOD_VALUE**: by default, it is populated by 10. **Populate this Global with zero or empty value to avoid setting a TTL on the TDM LUIs**.
+- **TDM_LU_RETENTION_PERIOD_VALUE** - by default, it is populated by 10. **Populate this Global with zero or empty value to avoid setting a TTL on the TDM LUIs**.

 ### TDM Deploy Flow

-The **deploy.flow** has been added to TDM LU in TDM 7.3.
-This process runs the following activities upon the TDM LU deployment:
+The **deploy.flow** process runs the following activities upon the TDM LU deployment:

-- Verify that the Environment and the Web Services are deployed to Fabric.
-If these are not deployed to Fabric, give an error message to the user.
+- Verifying that the Environment and the Web Services are deployed to Fabric.
+If these are not deployed to Fabric, an error message is returned to the user.

-- Create the k2masking keyspace in Cassandra if it does not already exist.
+- Creating the k2masking keyspace in Cassandra if it does not already exist.

-- Check if Redis is up.
-If Redis is not up, give an error message to the user.
+- Checking if Redis is up.
+If Redis is not up, an error message is returned to the user.

+- TDM 7.6 added a creation of the TDM PostgreSQL DB:

+  - Creates the TDMDB database.
+  - Creates the TDM DB tables, sequences, views and functions.

+  Note: **You must set the BUILD_TDMDB Global to true (default is false) and the POSTGRESQL_ADMIN interface to be active**, in order for the TDM deploy flow **to create the TDM DB**.

 Edit the **deploy.flow** of the TDM LU before the TDM deployment: